-Enterprise architecture (EA) isn’t new.
-It has played a crucial role in helping businesses understand their internal infrastructure for over 30 years, but in that time, it has been somewhat resistant to change.
+Enterprise Architecture (EA) has been crucial in helping businesses understand their internal infrastructure for decades.
+During that entire time, however, it has been somewhat resistant to change.
 The future of Enterprise Architecture needs to focus on transparency and enabling businesses to adapt to changes that will provide long-term financial benefits.
 While the digital landscape it oversees evolved dramatically around it, those practicing EA tended to remain steadfastly loyal to the discipline’s roots.

 And, largely due to EA’s inability — or perhaps reluctance — to change, it has journeyed through plenty of turbulence.
-In 2007, Gartner predicted that ”by 2012, 40 percent of enterprise architecture programs will be stopped”, only to state in 2015 that “70 percent of organizations are starting or restarting an EA program”.
+In 2007, Gartner predicted that ”by 2012, 40 percent of enterprise architecture programs will be stopped,” only to state in 2015 that “70 percent of organizations are starting or restarting an EA program.”
 As these two very disparate quotes suggest, EA has recently gone through a period of great transition and change, and it was sorely needed.

 So what matters most in EA today, and what approaches should be utilized?
-Our market research has revealed that three things matter most to progressive enterprise architects, and to CxOs endorsing new EA practices.
+Our market research has revealed that three things matter most to progressive enterprise architects and their CxOs who endorse new EA practices.
 Let's jump into it:

-Putting this into practice means having pre-built data import integrations from Excel, AWS, Swagger, ServiceNow, MuleSoft, CMDBs, etc., in addition to enabling no-UI, no-software-training-needed EA participation features.
+Putting this into practice means having pre-built data import integrations from Excel, AWS, or ServiceNow, for example, in addition to enabling user-friendly participation features.
 This allows diverse and broad stakeholder communities to participate in business process mapping, analysis, and validation feedback loops.

 All EA programs are only as good as the data in the platform, hence why it is crucial this is highly automated and simple to operate manually.